SlimeVR/SlimeVR-Docs-Site/src/diy/community-diy-straps.md

 # Community DIY Straps

-This page contain strap designs for WiFi slimes submitted by the community.
+This page contains strap designs for WiFi SlimeVR Trackers submitted by the community.
 - This page is not a definitive or step-by-step guide to straps.
 - It is meant to inspire you to create your own DIY straps.
 - All examples shown are community-made or provided.

-For community straps for [Smol Slimes](../smol-slimes/index.md) refer to [Smol Community Straps](../smol-slimes/hardware/smol-slimes-community-straps.md).
+For community straps for [Smol Trackers](../smol-slimes/index.md) refer to [Smol Community Straps](../smol-slimes/hardware/smol-slimes-community-straps.md).

 ## Table of Contents